The Lake Wingra Watershed management plan

 Water Softener Art Mural, Fall 2020-Summer 2021

-In 2020, we kicked off a new initiative.
-It raises awareness of how road salt and water softeners impact our freshwater resources.
-A water softener with a painted mural of Lake Wingra and signage will move throughout the watershed to help notify the general public about the issue and how they can help.
-Right now you can check it out at Henry Vilas Zoo by the otter exhibit!
-You can also check out our webinar on April 6, 2021 Salt in Water Softener Event to learn about where the salt in your water softener goes.
+In 2020, we kicked off an initiative to raise awareness of how road salt and water softeners impact our freshwater resources.
+A water softener with a painted mural of Lake Wingra moved throughout the watershed to help notify the general public about the issue and how they can help.
+The water softener art mural was displayed at Henry Vilas Zoo and Wingra Boats!
+We also held a Salt in Water Softener Event, providing educational outreach about where the salt in your water softener goes.
 Hannah Sandvold, a Madison-based freelance graphic designer and artist, created the mural.
 You can see her work at hcsandvold.com

 Salt Education Workshop, Jan 2020